MohamadBaalbaki/spotify-crawler/README.md

 # SpotifyCrawler

 ## Bored of waiting till Friday to check out your favorite artists' new releases on Spotify?
 If you answered yes, then my Heroku based cloud Spotify crawler & bot should become your best friend.
 Schedule it to run everyday at a certain time and receive daily updates of the newest Spotify releases of all of your favorite artists.
-It also retrieves compilations that are not shown on Release Radar!
+It also retrieves compilations that are not shown in the Release Radar!

 *Full Documentation:*